bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 Services
 --------

 The next step is to create services. **Services** are a part of streaming infrastructure.
-These are services to tranform input data into a stream of an exact type.
+This is an entity which contains specific information to access a physical service (Apache Kafka, Apache Zookeeper, T-streams, Elasticsearch, SQL-database, RESTful).

 Under the *Services* section of the main navigation bar you will find the list of services.